c19witness/uk-covid19-inquiry/Credit_To_Matthew_Somerville.rst

 Credit to Matthew Somerville
 ============================

-**Comments here below pertinent to https://ukcovid19inquiry.dracos.co.uk on which THIS site is based**
+**Comments here below pertinent to `ukcovid19inquiry.dracos.co.uk <https://ukcovid19inquiry.dracos.co.uk>`_ on which THIS site is based**.
+These are also Matthew's own words:

 This site takes a copy of the `official transcripts
 <https://www.covid19.public-inquiry.uk/hearings>`_, which are available in PDF,